Nexmo/nexmo-developer/_documentation/concepts/guides/glossary.md

 * Dedicated Short Codes

 Customers interact and manage their account in the Platform using the [Dashboard](#dashboard).

-## Phone number

-The number that is either a [telephone number](https://en.wikipedia.org/wiki/Telephone_number) or a virtual number.

 ## Ported Phone Number